Darryl-Shi/devcontainer-templates/README.md

 DevPod DevContainer Templates

-This repo provides ready‑to‑use devcontainer templates for your most-used stacks, designed to run with DevPod locally or on your Tailscale SSH provider (root@100.73.233.42).
+This repo provides ready‑to‑use devcontainer templates for my most-used stacks.
 Pick a stack folder as your workspace root when running DevPod.

 Stacks
 - pytorch-cuda — CUDA-enabled PyTorch (GPU on remote).
 Includes numpy/pandas/scipy/matplotlib/jupyter + tooling.